-How To Maximize the State Contribution
+How to Maximize the State Contribution

 A big perk that Maryland offers families is the ability to open multiple 529 accounts and capture the $2,500 state tax deduction for each account every year.
 For example, a married couple with two children could open four 529 plans.
 One spouse would be the account holder for a Prepaid College Trust for each of their children.
 The second spouse would do the same with the MCIP.
 This arrangement would produce $10,000 in total state tax deductions, assuming each account was funded with $2,500 for the year.
 The deadline for making contributions for tax purposes is December 31st.

-Gifting a Maryland 529 Contribution
+Gifting an MD 529 Contribution

 If you are a grandparent, family member, or friend, consider gifting a 529 contribution.
 Even with the Maryland 529 contribution programs, the ability for parents to meet their college savings goals can seem out of reach.
-Maryland provides easy way to give with their GoTuitionSM Gifting Portal.
+Maryland provides an easy way to give with their GoTuitionSM Gifting Portal.